Ivica Jerak: The Croat who died as American hero

 U.S. Military officials visiting Ivica Jerak’s mother in 2012 (Photo: Sgt.
 Kyle Wagoner)

 The objects mentioned in the inscription were intended for the youngest residents of Debeljak, a village with 950 inhabitants.
-They were financed by the Special Operations Command Europe of the U.S. Army, which donated $130,000 to preserve the memory of Master Sergeant Ivica Jerak.
+They were funded by the Special Operations Command Europe of the U.S. Army, which generously donated $130,000 to honor the memory of Master Sergeant Ivica Jerak.

 Early life

-A few years later, Ivica Jerak volunteered and completed the Delta Force and the Operator Training Course selection process.
-He was assigned to the unit in the late 1990s.
-One of his first deployments with Delta was to Bosnia on a mission to capture a person indicted for war crimes (PIFWC).
-Bosnia, like Croatia, was once part of Yugoslavia, and Jerak, fluent in Serbo-Croatian, was used in a human intelligence capacity to gather information from the indigenous populations.
+Several years later, Ivica Jerak volunteered and completed the Delta Force Operator Training Course selection process.
+He joined the unit in the late 1990s.
+One of his initial deployments with Delta Force was to Bosnia to apprehend a person indicted for war crimes (PIFWC).
+Bosnia, like Croatia, was once part of Yugoslavia, and Jerak, fluent in Serbo-Croatian, was utilized in a human intelligence capacity to gather information from the local populations.

 Ivica Jerak Arlington Cemetery